-ated, supply can be restored to all but the isolated section in 2 hours. ply via low-voltage connection is acceptable here.
-The isolated section 750 kVA, unless it is a single consumer with a load that is in excess ated, supply can be restored to all but the isolated section in 3 hours. on shall be limited to 1.5 MVA or 4.8 GWh.
+ocated, supply can be restored to all but the isolated section in 2 hours. upply via low-voltage connection is acceptable here.
+The isolated section to 750 kVA, unless it is a single consumer with a load that is in excess ocated, supply can be restored to all but the isolated section in 3 hours. ction shall be limited to 1.5 MVA or 4.8 GWh.

-ated, supply can be restored to any section of the feeder with a load A or 4.8 GWh in 4 hours.
+ocated, supply can be restored to any section of the feeder with a load VVA or 4.8 GWh in 4 hours.

-After a fault, supply may remain interrupted until repairs are completed.
+oply may remain interrupted until repairs are completed.